BEYOND

 • The Choctaw Nation of Oklahoma performed flights with the Choctaw Nation of Oklahoma Forestry Service on March 3 and March 28, 2022, to aid in watching the fire lines of the two controlled burns to watch for backfires.
 The flights took place in Atoka County on the Choctaw Nation of Oklahoma Daisy Ranch and in Pittsburg County near the Choctaw Nation of Oklahoma Hunting Lodge on the Choctaw Nation of Oklahoma Daisy Ranch in the Ti Valley area.
 They used high-resolution thermal cameras to monitor fires obscured by smoke.
 The drone successfully identified at least three backfires missed by the Choctaw Nation of Oklahoma Forestry service, which allowed them to extinguish the backfires without incident.

-• In February 2023, CNO obtained their first Beyond Visual Line of Sight (BVLOS) waiver without Visual Observers (VOs) (107W-2022-02527), employing a layered mitigation approach using ground-based radar and ADSB-in on a combined data display.
+• In January 2023, CNO obtained their first Beyond Visual Line of Sight (BVLOS) waiver without Visual Observers (VOs), employing a layered mitigation approach using ground-based radar and ADSB-in on a combined data display.

 • PBS interviewed CNO in January 2023 for their “Wings Over the Rockies” series.
-This feature expected to be aired later in 2023.
+This feature was scheduled to be aired later in 2023.

 Kansas Department of Transportation

-• In July, 2022, Kansas' DOT partner Evergy Energy received a part 107 waiver (#107W-2022-01031) to allow BVLOS flights with the following conditions only: less than 300 feet AGL, Class G airspace within the state boundaries of Kansas, within the easement of the Evergy transmission line and in sparsely populated areas.
+• In July 2022, Kansas' DOT partner Evergy Energy received a statewide part 107 waiver to allow BVLOS flights under the following conditions: within Evergy transmission line easements, lower than 300 feet AGL, in sparsely populated regions of Class G airspace.

 Memphis-Shelby County Airport Authority

-• In March, 2022, the Memphis-Shelby County Airport Authority (MSCAA) and partner FedEx received a waiver that approved flying BVLOS with visual observers (VOs) at a facility off-airport.
-The waiver allowed for testing BVLOS flights for all of their concepts of operations (ConOps).
+• In March 2022, the Memphis-Shelby County Airport Authority (MSCAA) and partner FedEx received a waiver that approved flying BVLOS with (VOs) at a facility off-airport.
+The waiver allowed for testing BVLOS flights for their concepts of operations (ConOps).
 The goal was to conduct similar future operations on-airport.

-• In October 2022, MSCAA partner FedEx received their an Airspace Authorization, allowing them to effectively fly in Areas 4-8, effectively across the entire Memphis airport.
+• In October 2022, FedEx received their Airspace Authorization, allowing them to effectively fly in Areas 4-8, effectively across the entire Memphis airport.

-• In October 2022, MSCAA partner FedEx completed their first BVLOS with Visual Observers (VOs) flight on-airport at Memphis Shelby County Airport.
+• In October 2022, FedEx completed their first BVLOS with Visual Observers (VOs) flight on-airport at Memphis Shelby County Airport.

 Mid-Atlantic Aviation Partnership (MAAP), Virginia